 Guillain-Barré syndrome (GBS) is a rare neurological disorder which causes progressive paralysis, starting from the feet and progressing up throughout the rest of the affected person’s body (ascending paraplegia).
 It occurs when the body’s immune system attacks the peripheral nerves in the body.
-This is known as an autoimmune disease and can be triggered following a surgical infection, or by a flu-like illness or stomach infection.
+This is known as an autoimmune disease and can be triggered following a surgery, or by a flu-like illness or a stomach infection.
 As the immune system fights off the infection, it mistakenly attacks the peripheral nerves.

 Healthy nerves are wrapped in an outer coating known as myelin, which is similar to the plastic insulation wrapped around a wire.
 In cases of GBS, the myelin is damaged.
 Without this coating, the nerves may not be able to send messages or they send weaker messages that may result in muscle weakness, tingling, numbness, or paralysis.
 People with this condition may experience significant weakness and have difficulty performing everyday tasks, including walking.

 There is no clear association between seasonal influenza vaccination and GBS, although some reviewss have suggested that vaccination against the flu may trigger the disease in a very small number of people.
 A person’s risk of developing GBS after a flu shot is about one in one million.
 Keep in mind that receiving the flu shot helps protect your own health and that of those around you and is recommended despite the extremely small increased risk of GBS.

 People with lymphoma, HIV, or lupus seem to be more at risk for GBS.

 Symptoms of GBS often start with tingling or numbness in the extremities of the body.
 The hands, feet, and face are often affected first.
 Symptoms usually show up between 5 days and 3 weeks after exposure to the trigger.

 People with GBS suffer from a wide range of symptoms that may include: